timeopochin/tokiponakeyboard/README.md

 Done!
 You now have an APK in: _<path to cloned repository\>/tokiponakeyboard/app/build/outputs/apk/debug_

 If you want to sign your APK you can learn more [here](https://developer.android.com/studio/publish/app-signing).

+## Help improve this project

+By becoming an Alpha Tester you will immediately start helping improve this project.
+Bring up any issues, bugs or suggestions [here](https://github.com/timeopochin/tokiponakeyboard/issues).

+Also, feel free to suggest changes to the code if you have any experience in developing for android.
+This is my first ever app and I imagine I have lots to learn.